 Independent Projects Overview

-Welcome to your first independent project!
-Before you begin, take a moment to revisit and review the Independent Projects and Code Reviews lesson.
+Before you begin your project, make sure to take a moment to review the Independent Projects and Code Reviews lesson.
+This lesson details:

-- Select your current course from the Course Listing section.
+- Select your current course from the Your courses section.

-- On your course page, select this week's code review from the Code Reviews section (Git, HTML & CSS for Intro students).
+- On your course page, select this section's code review from the Code reviews section.

-- This will bring you to a code review detail page.
+- This will bring you to a code review detail page with:

-- Submit the GitHub repository containing your project in the Submission section of the code review detail page in Epicenter before 5:00pm Friday.
+- Once you've completed your project, submit the GitHub repository containing your project in the Submission section of the code review detail page.
+See below for detailed instructions and a review of deadlines.

 Your instructor will review your code for the following objectives: